-Location: The camp is located on the banks of the Savute Channel in a private concession in Linyanti.
-The channel was dry for a long period, but in 2009 the waters began to flow again changing the wildlife dynamics of the area.
+Location: The camp is located on the banks of the dry Savute Channel in a private concession in Linyanti.

 Activities: Activities here centre around game drives exploring this private reserve.
 Game drives also operate at night giving the opportunity to see some nocturnal animals.
-Guided walks along the river bank and into the mopane forest offer another perspecitve.
-Guests staying 3 nights have the opportunity to enjoy a sleep-out at the hide.
+Guided walks in the savannah and into the mopane forest offer another perspecitve.
+Guests staying 3 nights have the opportunity to enjoy a sleep-out under the stars.

-Facilities: These main building houses the lounge, bar and dining room.
-It is open sided, facing the water and has a high thatch ceiling.
-Out on the raised deck is the pool, also with views over the water.
+Facilities: These main building houses the lounge and dining room.
+It is open sided and has a high thatch ceiling.
+There are separate decks for the plunge pool and firepit.
 The lodge offers a complimentary laundry service.